arnold-pdev/dirichlet-bnn/README.md

 * model_mse-loss.jl - fits model to data based on MSE loss and generates figures in the style of model_fit_mse_*.png
 * DirichletViz.jl - contains functions for creating animations of PDF over the 3-simplex in the style of dirichlet.mp4

 Observation: Occasionally, models will converge to constant functions in both cases.
+DirichletViz.jl takes several (let's say 5) minutes to generate an animation.
+Animations are created using CairoMakie.jl through the function dirichletanim.
+The function dirichletanime was intended to represent training data in the animation through scatter, but is incomplete.